mtlynch/mediagoblin/docs/source/siteadmin/relnotes.rst

   database transaction issues.
 (These should be back by 0.8.0.)

-  + Disabled the "checking if the database is up to date at mediagoblin startup" feature
+  + Disabled the "checking if the database is up to date at MediaGoblin startup" feature
-  + Disabled the garbage collection stuff by default for now (You can set garbage_collection under the config mediagoblin header to something other than 0 to turn it back on for now, but it's potentially risky for the moment.)
+  + Disabled the garbage collection stuff by default for now (You can set garbage_collection under the config MediaGoblin header to something other than 0 to turn it back on for now, but it's potentially risky for the moment.)